 The coaching staff is comprised of more than fifty professionals with such accreditations and licenses as USSF National License; NSCAA Premier Diploma; US Youth National Diploma and English FA Youth Diploma.
 There are individual goalkeeper coaches as well.

-Club fees are ~ $2,500; uniforms are on a three year cycle; tournament fees are high and certainly expect to pay handsomely for travel expenses; some of the elite / premier teams travel to New Jersey, New York, Virginia, etc.
+Club fees are ~ $2,500 and increasing; uniforms are on a three year cycle; tournament fees are high and certainly expect to pay handsomely for travel expenses; some of the elite / premier teams travel to New Jersey, New York, Virginia, etc.

 Most parents identified coaching as a very critical part of the NEFC experience.
 Some parents find the coaches to be open and candid and who modeled the behaviors they valued were generally pleased with the experience regardless of their child’s role on the team.